Published on Sep 28, 2021 and last reviewed on Mar 06, 2023 - 5 min read

 6. End of Life-Stage: For patients who experience mottling of skin in the last stage of life, treatment will focus on keeping the person comfortable.

 It is possible to prevent mottled skin in some cases.
-Some of the precautions that are to be followed to prevent skin mottling are avoiding cold temperatures, having a healthy diet plan to avoid vascular diseases, avoid smoking, physical exercises to keep your circulation proper and keeping your body warm.
+Some of the precautions that are to be followed to prevent skin mottling are avoiding cold temperatures, having a healthy diet plan to avoid vascular diseases, avoiding smoking, doing physical exercises to keep the circulation proper, and keeping the body warm.

 Conclusion:

 In many cases, mottled skin is benign and does not require any medical care.
-But if the skin mottling is accompanied by other symptoms, then consult your doctor to find if there are any causes for mottled skin and plan your treatment accordingly.
-Also, make sure to keep your body active and warm to avoid any vascular disease or cold-induced skin mottling.
+But if the skin mottling is accompanied by other symptoms, then consult a doctor to find if there are any causes for mottled skin and plan the treatment accordingly.
+Also, make sure to keep the body active and warm to avoid any vascular disease or cold-induced skin mottling.

 Although mottled skin is not a serious condition by itself, the underlying causes like pancreatitis, shock, vascular diseases, lupus, etc., determine the rate of the seriousness of blotchy skin.